About J.C. Tran

 Credit for Tran's determination to finish first could have something to do with his birth order.
 The youngest of eight siblings, Justin Cuong Van Tran was born Jan.
 20, 1977, to Vietnamese parents in Hong Kong.

-At the age of 2, the family would immigrate to the U.S., where Tran eventually settled in Sacramento.
+At the age of 2, the family would immigrate to the U.S., where J.C.
+Tran eventually settled in Sacramento.
 After graduation, he enrolled at the California State University at Sacramento and continues to show pride for his hometown by frequently sporting Sacramento Kings gear at the poker table.

 The money came easily to Tran, who debated dropping out of school to play full time.
 But, given he was just a few credits shy of his Business Management Information Systems degree, the emerging poker player decided to stay in class until he graduated.